 Question Answer Explanation Do provisions in the current law apply only when school is in session?
 No Provisions in the current law apply to alleged offenses on school property, by minors enrolled in school year-round, both during school hours and outside of school hours.
-Are the consequences different for certain offenses committed in a school zone versus those committed outside of a school zone? - Yes Provisions in the current law apply to alleged offenses committed on school grounds.
+Are the consequences different for certain offenses committed in a school zone versus those committed outside of a school zone? - Yes - Provisions in the current law apply to alleged offenses committed on school grounds.
 Law enforcement can charge or refer misdemeanor C, infractions, and status offenses that occur outside school grounds to court.
 Can school districts access resources from the juvenile system and community without involving the court? - Yes Department of Health and Human Services agencies will expand the services offered to youth outside of the judicial system.
 A list of available resources are provided in the last section of this document.
-Are reintegration plans required when schools receive notice that a youth has been placed on probation? - No - Juvenile Court is required to send schools notice when a youth is placed on probation and when a youth is alleged/adjudicated to have committed a violent felony or weapons offense.
-Reintegration plans are only required when a youth is alleged/adjudicated to have committed a violent felony or weapons offense.
+Are reintegration plans required when schools receive notice that a youth has been placed on probation?
+No Juvenile Court is required to send schools notice when a youth is placed on formal probation and when a youth is alleged/adjudicated to have committed a serious offense (violent felony (76-3-203.5), theft of a firearm offense (76-6-4), or a weapons offense (76-10-5).
+Reintegration plans are only required when a youth is alleged/adjudicated to have committed a serious offense.